 Relaunch the Mac OS X Finder

-Generally speaking, if you kill the Mac OS X Finder it will automatically restart itself.
-We say “generally” because from time to time things don’t go exactly as planned and the Finder won’t reopen itself after being killed or manually quit.
+Generally speaking, if you kill the Mac OS X Finder it will automatically restart itself as it should.
+We say “generally” because from time to time things don’t go exactly as planned, and on rare occasions the Finder won’t reopen itself after being killed, restarted, or manually quit.

 Hit return, and the Finder will open and things should be back to normal again.
 This works because Finder is ultimately an app like any other, it’s just a system service, and as we all know it’s how users browse the file system of OS X.